Pluteus cervinus Fawn Pluteus Shipley Country Park,

 leaning in the damp weather.
 Same as previous photograph but showing

 the underside.
-Awaiting identification
+Not identified

 Old Botanic Garden, University Park, Nottinghamshire (September